manuelbohn/disCon/README.md

-# DisCon
+# Children’s interpretation of ambiguous pronouns based on prior discourse

-Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript (https://XXX).
+Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript (https://psyarxiv.com/gkhez/).
 Please see the manuscript for additional details.

 ## Structure